 Would it sound silly not to?
 Unless ‘To where are you going?’ sounds perfectly normal to you, then ‘Where are you going to?’ is perfectly acceptable.

 Can I split an infinitive?

 Of course you can.
 The default example comes straight from Star Trek: If ‘To boldly go’ was such a crime against the English language, Sir Patrick Stewart would never have uttered the words.
 As with prepositions, whatever sounds most natural, modern and human will usually be correct.

 I stand by my go-to response: Jane Austen did it, so you can too.

 How do you stay focused on the details for so long?

 Coffee.
 Snacks.
 Endless cups of tea.
 Loud music.
 Air conditioning.
 Sometimes all at once.
 We all have our tricks!
 But honestly, focus is just one of the skills that natural-born proofreaders possess – it’s like asking a marathon runner how they cope with running for so long, or a finance analyst how they handle all those numbers.
 There’s plenty of training and experience involved, but to some extent it’s part of our disposition.
 (And if that sounds high-and-mighty, rest assured that to balance it out most of us are completely useless with all those numbers.)

 Olivia McDowell is a Senior Editor and Proofreader at Editor Group, where she’s fielded these and other questions for the best part of a decade.
-If you’ve got a query of your own about how proofreading works, you can send it to her at firstname.lastname@example.org.
-And remember: the only silly question is the one you don’t ask.
+If you’ve got a query of your own about how proofreading works, contact her here.